Pimelea prostrata

-Pimelea prostrata, commonly known as Strathmore weed, New Zealand Daphne, and Pinatoro (Māori) is a species of small shrub, of the family Thymelaeaceae.
+Pimelea prostrata, commonly known as Strathmore weed, New Zealand Daphne, and Pinātoro (Māori) is a species of small shrub, of the family Thymelaeaceae.
 It is endemic to New Zealand and has small white flowers and blue green leaves.

 Description

-Pimelea prostrata is a low growing Prostrate shrub.
+Pimelea prostrata is a low growing prostrate shrub.
 It has blue green leaves and small white flowers.
 Its stems range from 30 to 60 cm long, depending on the variety.